FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/_index.md

 > **Note**
 >
-> The RETRYW scheduling retries is limited by the RETRYM number.
+> Note: The RETRYW scheduling retries is limited by the RETRYM number.

 #### RETRYM